Answered! Jump to accepted answer.

 Obviously, my question is not related to the current subject.
 However, since the sentence is used in this lesson, I figured it would be ok to present it here.
 In any case, I have yet to run into this construction in my lessons.
 Can someone point me in the right direction perhaps?
 Thank you.

-This relates to:Le/la même, les mêmes = The same (indefinite pronouns) -
+This question relates to:French lesson "Le/la même, les mêmes = The same (indefinite pronouns)"

 27 July 2018